BuoySoftware/guides/authorization/README.md

   - Current tenants include: Development, Staging, Validation and Production
   - Non-breaking changes can be rolled out to all environments at the same time
   - Breaking changes need to be rolled out as the affected code moves to new environments
+- Ensure that a CHANGELOG entry has been added in Notion for the permissions update.
 - Ensure permission changes are documented in Trello.
 The transparency helps other departments know when and how permissions are changing.
   - Be sure to include what areas of the product are affected by this change.